Prith-ML/Autoregressive-Diffusions/README.md

 # Autoregressive Diffusion Models (ARDMs) with Dynamic Overwrite Gates

+## Abstract

-We study Autoregressive Diffusion Models (ARDMs) for text and introduce a dynamic overwrite gate that decides, at each refinement step and for each token, whether to keep or revise it.
-Unlike fixed left-to-right (L2R) generation or fixed refinement schedules, our gate computes a per-token overwrite probability $p_i^{(t)} \in (0,1)$ from uncertainty signals and a positional schedule prior.
-This lets the sampler reconsider earlier tokens when new right-context arrives, while avoiding unnecessary edits elsewhere.
-We provide a minimal, modular implementation, ablations, and a simple evaluation protocol to compare against L2R and fixed-schedule refinement.
+We propose a **Dynamic Overwrite Gate** for Autoregressive Diffusion Models (ARDMs) in text generation.
+At each iterative refinement step, and for each token, the gate predicts the probability of overwriting the token based on **uncertainty signals** and a **positional maturity prior**.
+Unlike fixed left-to-right (L2R) generation—which commits to early tokens—or fixed refinement schedules that overwrite uniformly or purely by position, our method **selectively revises only uncertain tokens**.
+This enables **adaptive backtracking** when later context reveals inconsistencies, while preserving confident earlier decisions to improve efficiency.
+We present a minimal implementation, ablations, and a simple evaluation protocol comparing against L2R and fixed-schedule refinement.

 ## 1. Motivation

-Standard L2R decoders commit to earlier tokens and cannot revise them when later context reveals inconsistencies.
-Diffusion-style iterative refinement can improve global consistency but often applies uniform or position-only schedules.
-We aim for selective backtracking: revise only tokens that look doubtful now, not simply because of their position.
+Language generation involves a delicate balance between **local fluency** (making the next token look good) and **global coherence** (ensuring consistency across the sequence).

+**Left-to-Right (L2R) decoders** produce tokens sequentially and irrevocably—once a token is placed, it cannot be revised.
+This often results in early mistakes propagating forward.

+**Diffusion-style iterative refinement** (sampling the whole sequence multiple times) can revise earlier tokens, improving global consistency.
+However:

+- **Uniform schedules** apply the same overwrite probability to all tokens at each step—wasting computation on already-correct tokens.
+- **Position-only schedules** (as in AR-DIFFUSION) refine earlier tokens less over time, but do not incorporate actual model uncertainty.

 ## 2. Method